ikeobimummc/value_imprint_rlhf/human_values_taxonomy/Taxonomy Literature/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This work is licensed under a CC BY 4.0 license